mikedataCrunch/cv-toolkit/README.md

 			- <image_id2>
 		- <name-of-class2>
 		- <name-of-class3>
+	- <name-of-dataset2>
-	- <name of dataset2>
+    - <name-of-dataset3>
 ```

-Additional metadata are in the `metadata` directory which contains dataframes (.csvs) of accompanying metadata index by image IDs (e.g., patientid_frameid).
-The filenames map to the same directory name in the `datasets` diretory.
+Additional metadata are in the `metadata` directory which contain dataframes (.csvs) of accompanying metadata indexed by image IDs (e.g., patientID_frameID).
+The filenames map to the files in the `datasets` diretory.

 ## Utilities

 The scripts are contained in `utils` and are described as follows.

-1. `utils/binary.py` contains code for training binary classifiers
+1. `src/*/binary.py` contains code for training binary classifiers
-2. `utils/multiclass.py` contains code for training multiclass classfiers.
+2. `src/*/multiclass.py` contains code for training multiclass classfiers.
-3. `utils/multilabel.py` contains code for training multilabellers
+3. `src/*/multilabel.py` contains code for training multilabellers
-4. `utils/inference.py` accepts a path to a saved model and an a dataset for inference and returns a `csv` that maps an image id to prediction probabilty.
+4. `src/*/inference.py` accepts a path to a saved model and an a dataset for inference and returns a `csv` that maps an image id to prediction probabilty.
-5. `utils/evaluate.py` accepts a path to a saved model and a validation or test dataset and outputs the following:
+5. `src/*/evaluate.py` accepts a path to a saved model and a validation or test dataset and outputs the following:
 	- `figures/loss-curves.png`
 	- `figures/confusion-matrix.png` (based on top-1 softmax for multiclass)
 	- `figures/roc-pr-curves.png` (for binary classification)
-6. `utils/explore.py` generates an initial exploration of the dataset at:
+6. `src/explore.py` generates an initial exploration of the dataset at:
 	- `figures/samples.py` a labelled grid of randomly sampled images per class or class combination (i.e., in multilabel scenario).
-7. `utils/config` is a high level directory of configuration files needed to support the explore, train, inference, and evaluate scripts.
+7. `src/config` is a high level directory of configuration files needed to support the explore, train, inference, and evaluate scripts.